bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 available, there is a fallback mechanism until all options are exhausted, and then we get a compiler error.

+It is these rules that kick in for a typical copy/move constructor/assignment quadruple.
+The functions that copy take a `const X &`, and the functions that move take `X &&`.

 {% highlight c++ linenos %}
 struct X {};